Net Worth

 - Laws entered a three-year contract with the Australian Meat and Livestock Corporation for $660,000 to provide positive comments about the company.

+Given John Laws’ substantial net worth, it’s no surprise that he enjoys flying and collecting cars that cost more than most people’s homes.
 Speaking of houses, he has sold two properties in recent years, a luxury apartment for $2.9 million in Woolloomooloo and a three-bedroom cottage for $3.42 million in Woollahra.
-However, while these properties are impressive, his collection of cars is, by far, the most outstanding.
+However, while these properties are impressive, his car collection is by far the most outstanding.

 With a vast collection that includes a Rolls-Royce, Bentley Continental GT, and Aston Martin DB9, Laws spares no expense when it comes to buying the cars he wants.
 His collection even includes a red Ferrari Fiat 500, and we wouldn’t be surprised to find some expensive Ferraris tucked away in his garage alongside it.
 While he sold 17 of his cars at auction in 2016, he still has a collection of around 20 vehicles, which is truly impressive.